British Land upholds the human rights of our employees and supply chain

 British Land is a UK commercial property company focused on real estate sectors with the strongest operational fundamentals: London campuses, retail parks, and London urban logistics.
 We own or manage a portfolio valued at £13.0bn (British Land share: £8.7bn) as at 31 March 2024.

 Some of our managed assets are in joint ventures or funds.
 In most of our partnerships, we provide asset management, development, corporate and financial services, and we earn performance and management fees.
-British Land managed joint ventures and funds all operate in line with British Land policies.
+British Land’s managed joint ventures and funds all operate in line with British Land policies.

 Our Sustainability Policy documents our commitment to treat our staff and suppliers with fairness, dignity, and respect, and to support the protection of internationally recognised human rights.
-The Sustainability Policy is available on our external website and on our employee intranet.

-All employees are made aware of the Group’s policies and procedures (including those on health and safety, anti-bullying and harassment, whistleblowing, anti-bribery and corruption, sustainability, preventing slavery and human trafficking) through their induction, regular internal communications and periodic training.
+Through regular internal communications and periodic training, all employees are made aware of the Group’s policies and procedures including those on health and safety, anti-bullying and harassment, whistleblowing, anti-bribery and corruption, sustainability, preventing slavery and human trafficking.
+Through these education and training activities we increase awareness of modern slavery and human trafficking with employees and contractors and ensure that they are equipped to identify, and report suspected instances.

 • Social: health and safety, child labour, forced labour, working hours, payment, discrimination, freedom of association, right to collective bargaining, community engagement and apprenticeships.